bartkessels/HashGenerator/readme.md

 ### 5.2 Linux

-On Linux we'll create a tarball because there are so many distributions the only cross platform option is to generate a tarball.
+On Linux we'll create a bash script which can install Hash Generator.

-By executing the following command you'll get the `HashGenerator-<version-number>-Linux.tar.gz` file in the `build` directory.
+By executing the following command you'll get the `HashGenerator-<version-number>-Linux.sh` file in the `build` directory.

 ```bash
 $ cpack